2022 Food Tour of Japan in Autumn

 Nagasaki has one of the largest catch of fish in Japan and today we start with a local fishmonger where you learn about the local fish trade and see how delicate slices of sashimi are prepared for Nagasaki’s restaurants – you will have the chance to taste freshly prepared sashimi dished up in front of you by the staff.

-After lunch at a restaurant specialising in Shippoku cuisine, a unique Nagasaki cuisine combining Japanese, Chinese and local foods, you will have time to explore this welcoming and charming city and its multicultural past in the afternoon and evening at your leisure.
-You may like to visit Glover Garden, where you can tour the Meiji-era residences of European settlers from the late 19th century, and Oura Catholic Church, Japan’s oldest wooden church which was built by French missionaries in 1865 and which remains a symbol of Nagasaki’s long connection with Europe.
+This morning, we will also visit Glover Garden, where you can tour the Meiji-era residences of European settlers from the late 19th century.
+We will walk past Oura Catholic Church, which is Japan’s oldest wooden church which was built by French missionaries in 1865 and which remains a symbol of Nagasaki’s long connection with Europe.

 Day 14: Fukuoka and Bon Voyage

-This morning, you will check out of your hotel after breakfast and your 2021 Food &Autumn Colours Tour of Kyushu, Japan concludes.
+This morning, you will check out of your hotel after breakfast and your 2022 Food Tour of Japan in Autumn concludes.
 You can fly out from Fukuoka, or return by air or train to the international airports in Tokyo or Osaka.
 Perhaps you might like to linger in Japan for a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.
+Please see our Extension Model Itineraries for inspiration!

 Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we will be happy to arrange your transfer to next destination or to exit airport.
 Please see our FAQ for more details.